Solar Panels and Mortgages Explained

 The addition of solar panels to a property can sit anywhere between causing no real problems at all or a series of complex issues, according to various factors.
 Applying for mortgages without an expert onside can result in months of wasted time, money squandered on ultimately meaningless surveys, and multiple rejections.

-All of which can hamper your chances of approval with subsequent applications.
+All of these can hamper your chances of approval for subsequent applications.

 Which lenders offer mortgages on properties with solar panels?

-• Natwest will only accept applications if there is evidence that the installation was carried out by an MCS certified company.
-But they will not accept applications for mortgages with solar panels in Northern Ireland because of legal documentation relating to roof space leasing for solar PV panels.
+- Natwest will only accept applications if there is evidence that the installation was carried out by an MCS-certified company.
+However, they will not accept applications for mortgages with solar panels in Northern Ireland because of legal documentation relating to roof space leasing for solar PV panels.

 Other lenders have their own unique requirements.